 1996 - Fowler also played for England, alongside Steve McManaman and future red Paul Ince, as they beat a Hong Kong Garden Select side 1-0 in an unofficial warm-up game at the Happy Valley Stadium before Euro ‘96.
 Future red Gary McAllister played for Scotland as they beat the USA 2-1 in a friendly.

 1971 - John Toshack bagged the only goal of the game as Wales beat Finland in a European Championships qualifier in Helsinki.

 2010 - Christian Ziege was appointed Manager of DSC Arminia Bielefeld, although he was sacked just six months later.
-On the same day, Dirk Kuyt, future reds Dejan Lovren and Luis Suárez and ex-reds Nicolas Anelka and Alou Diarra all turned out for their countries.
+On the same day, future red Fabio Borini scored his last goal for Italy Under-19’s in their 3-1 European Championships qualifying defeat in Russia.
+Dirk Kuyt, future reds Dejan Lovren, Nuri Şahin and Luis Suárez and ex-reds Nicolas Anelka and Alou Diarra all also turned out for their countries that day.

 2012 – Roy Hodgson took charge of England for the first time, winning a friendly 1-0 in Norway.
 Martin Kelly and future red Alex Oxlade-Chamberlain both made their senior bows, with Jordan Henderson winning his first cap as a reds player.
 Steven Gerrard skippered a side that also included Andy Carroll, Stewart Downing, winning his last cap while with the reds, and future red James Milner, while ex-red John Arne Riise was on the losing side.